-create_generated_clock

-remove_generated_clock

-Tcl documentation conventions
+create_generated_clock remove_generated_clock Tcl documentation conventions Designer Tcl Command Reference puts [list_input_delays]

 Tcl command; returns details about all of the input delay constraints in the current timing constraint scenario.

 See the Tcl Commands and Supported Families table for the list of families that support this command.